-NURS 3305 - Maternal/Newborn/Family-Centered Nursing - 5 credit hours design and deliver safe, spiritually and culturally appropriate, patient-centered care.
+NURS 3305 - Maternal/Newborn/Family-Centered Nursing - 5 credit hours

+Provides the student with nursing theory and evidence-based practice principles needed to recognize and promote health during pregnancy and childbirth.
+Focus is on pregnancy and childbirth as natural processes.
+High-risk obstetrical clients and subsequent nursing care are identified and discussed.
+Students demonstrate clinical reasoning, critical thinking, and caring to design and deliver safe, spiritually and culturally appropriate, patient-centered care.
 Clinical practice takes place in a variety of settings to allow for learning experiences that emphasize clinical prevention and health promotion of the childbearing family.
 Prerequisites: NURS 3013 with a minimum grade of C and NURS 3105 with a minimum grade of C. Course rotation: Spring.
 Theory hours: Three.
 Total clinical hours: 90.